jeffknupp/blog/content/2013-12-09-improve-your-python-understanding-unit-testing.md

 terms, is the practice of writing code (separate from your actual application code) that invokes the code it tests to help determine if there are any errors.
 It **does not** prove that code is correct (which is only possible under very restricted circumstances).
-It merely if the conditions the tester thought of are handled correctly.
+It merely reports if the conditions the tester thought of are handled correctly.

 *Note: when I use the term "testing", I'm always referring to "automated testing", where the tests are run by the machine.
 "Manual testing", where a human runs the program and interacts with it to find bugs, is a separate subject.*